Brown Sugar Caramels

 - PRO-Tip: Stirring is most important when melting all the ingredients together in the initial stage to prevent burning.
 After the mix starts boiling, you can stir continuously or just from time to time.
 But stay close to the pan to monitor the temperature progression.
 I had always stirred constantly until a reader let me know that she stopped doing so and the recipe still worked beautifully.
 Thanks to my generous readers for giving me tips and feedback!

-- If you only have cream on hand and no half and half, you can make it from cream and milk.
-PRO: Tip: To make a cup of half and half, mix together 2/3 cup of milk and 1/3 cup of cream!
+- If you only have cream on hand and no half and half, you can make it from equal parts heavy cream and milk.

 Frequently Asked Questions

 Yes, you can definitely substitute brown for white sugar when making homemade caramels.
 The brown sugar will enhance the caramel flavor even more!

 It depends.
 Stirring helps prevent the recrystallization of the sugar in the mixture.
 Though with this recipe, the addition of corn syrup prevents any stray crystals of sugar from proliferating.
-BUT if you're making caramel sauce or a caramel without corn syrup, stirring becomes more important.
-And definitely stir the sugar when you're first melting the butter so nothing burns.
+But if you’re making caramel sauce or a caramel recipe without corn syrup, stirring becomes more important.
+And definitely stir the sugar when you’re first melting the butter so nothing burns.
 My advice is to follow the instructions in the recipe.
 Note: I have one reader who has made these caramels numerous times and does not stir constantly.

 Keep caramels away from moisture.
 Store in an airtight container at room temperature for up to 3 weeks.
 Freeze caramels in an airtight container for 6-12 months.

 - Caramel Apple Bars from Snappy Gourmet